drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 The quote is simply plunked into the writing.
 Dropped quotes are easy to spot: they are sentences consisting only of quoted material, with no setup or lead-out in that sentence from the writer quoting the source.

-Possible fix for dropped quote:
+Possible fix for a dropped quote:
   * Harvard writing teacher Nancy Sommers argues that teachers should work on giving students feedback that motivates revision.
 She calls on teachers to **“develop comments which will provide an inherent reason for students to revise”** because students don’t yet have **“a sense of revision as discovery, as a repeated process of beginning again, as starting out new” (156)**.

 What are all the changes you see between the two versions of the Sommers quote?